 Maintain the OFO process as both a signal and an incentive to the market to balance supply and demand.

 This Agreement is entered into by PG&E and Calpine Corporation, City of Palo Alto, Enron Capital and Trade Resources, IGS, Office of Ratepayer Advocates, School Project for Utility Rate Reduction and Wild Goose Storage, Inc. (together “Settlement Parties”).
-This Agreement shall become effective on the date signed by all Settlement Parties and shall continue in effect until December 31, 2002.
+This Agreement shall become effective on the first day of the month following the thirtieth day after the date of a California Public Utilities Commission (“CPUC” or “Commission”) order approving the OFO Settlement Agreement and shall continue in effect until December 31, 2002.

 On March 1, 1998, the Northern California natural gas market experienced a dramatic change with the restructuring of services on the PG&E system under a broadly-based settlement known as the “Gas Accord”.
 Many previously-bundled PG&E services were unbundled, providing more choice to marketers, shippers, and end-use customers.
 PG&E and the Gas Accord settling parties worked to develop the rules and guidelines to operate PG&E’s system under the Gas Accord provisions, including the unbundling of pipeline transmission and storage services within Northern California.
 The Gas Accord is effective through December 31, 2002.